 Emergency Room (ER)- Is the place you need to go if you need emergency care.
 Emergency rooms have all the equipment to save your life if you have a major accident or life-threatening incident or illness.
 Because of this, Emergency Rooms are very expensive and should only be accessed in the case of an emergency.

 For AHP, the Emergency Rooms in close proximity to Texas Tech University are University Medical Center and Covenant.
-When emergency care is accessed, the $200 copayment, deductible, and 25% co-insurances will apply.

 If you need transportation to the ER, dial 911 and you will be escorted by ambulance.